s4dwinner/s4dwinner/README.md

 ---

 <div align="center">
-  🔑 **Coded with precision, secured with passion, fueled by privacy.** ☕ — LJinny
+  🔑 **Coded with precision, secured with passion, fueled by privacy.** ☕
 </div>